allenai/allennlp/README.md

 You can run the image with `docker run --rm -it allennlp/allennlp:latest`.
 The `--rm` flag cleans up the image on exit and the `-it` flags make the session interactive so you can use the bash shell the Docker image starts.

-You can test your installation by running  `./scripts/verify.py`.
+You can test your installation by running  `allennlp test-install`.

 ## Citing